 Below are a selection of recent recordings and productions with a few words of explanation:

 It was very difficult to pick a favourite of the many exceptional jazz artists that have passed through the studio in recent years, but in the end the standout track is Moses Boyd's Rye Lane Shuffle, which seemed to usher in a new musical era at Soup.
 I believe 13 people were in the live room for this session, and I often seem to have the most fun when the technical capabilities of the studio are being stretched to the maximum.
+This was recorded at Soup’s previous location in Cable St. The current record for musicians in the live room on the ship stands at 10 people, when Ezra Collective were joined by KOKOROKO for the Fela Kuti cover ‘Shakara’, featured on Ezra Collective’s debut album ‘You Can’t Steal My Joy’.

 Johnny Flynn is one of the most talented individuals to have walked through our studio doors.
 After engineering Country Mile, in 2016 I had the privilege of co-producing his third album Sillion with him.
 The core of the record was him playing live in the studio with his band, the Sussex Wit, which we captured straight to 2" tape.
 This allowed a degree of temporal manipulation via the tape machine, the more extreme results of which can be heard in the background of the middle eight.